dkarakay/wwdc-2021-perfec0/README.md

 This playground has been developed by Deniz Karakay for Swift Student Challenge 2021 🎉

+### Installation

+- Download the zip file
+- Import it to Swift Playgrounds app (macOS version is recommended)
+- Have fun!

 ![](screenshot.png)

 ### Welcome to the Perfect0!